syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Get checked items

 You can get the checked items by using the [DataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) property.
-Because, the selection and checkbox's checked state are the same.
+Because the selection and checkbox's checked states are the same.

 {% tabs %}
 {% highlight Dart %}